PrefectHQ/prefect/docs/orchestration/getting-started/registering-and-running-a-flow.md

 # Register & Run a Flow

-Now that your environment is setup, it's time to deploy your first Flow.
+Now that your environment is setup, it's time to deploy your flow.

 ## Creating a Project

-Before we can register a flow with the Prefect Backend, we first need to create a _Project_.
+Before we can register a flow with the Prefect backend, we first need to create a _Project_.
 Similar to a directory in a filesystem, Prefect organizes flows into projects, where each flow belongs to exactly one project.